Prisjakt/feed-specification/docs/feeds/local-offer/fields/pickup_sla.md

 ## Validation Rules

-- Required to enable store pickup
+- Required to enable shop pickup
 - Value must be one of the allowed enum values